 - Our Impact

 - Get Involved

 Claire Gholston is a Bread for the World activist.
 She formerly served as community outreach ministry assistant at Lake Avenue Church, where she planned a collaborative interfaith mayoral forum; initiated a ministry to use film documentaries to spur dialogue and advocacy; and connected a network that helps returning citizens find resources, training, and opportunities.
 Gholston previously served on the worship team and as a small group leader at New City Church in Los Angeles.
 She holds a master’s degree in intercultural studies with an emphasis on international development and urban studies from Fuller Theological Seminary.
 Gholston is a member of a non-denominational church.
+Washington, DC.

 “As you therefore have received Christ Jesus the Lord, continue to live your lives in him, rooted and built up in him and established in faith.”
 These words from Colossians 2:6 remind us of the faith that is active in love for our neighbors.

 As the president and Congress are preparing their plans for this year, almost 100 church leaders—from all the families of U.S. Christianity—are...

 The Supplemental Nutrition Assistance Program (SNAP) is designed to respond to changes in need, making it well suited to respond to crises such as the COVID-19 pandemic.

 Bread for the World and its partners are asking Congress to provide $200 million for global nutrition in the fiscal year 2020 budget.

 In 2017, 11.8 percent of households in the U.S.—40 million people—were food-insecure, meaning that they were unsure at some point during the year about how they would provide for their next meal.